Transform cities with sustainable mobility innovations

 Production Management

 As a project manager in the New Mobility and Modern Drive Concepts department, you will be responsible for the technical management of development projects.
-Your tasks will therefore include independent control within the specified time and budget framework, leadership and coordination of interdisciplinary project teams, participation in project and resource planning, identification of deviations from goals and conflicts as well as the development of appropriate solutions.
+Your tasks will therefore include independent control within a specified time and budget framework, leadership and coordination of interdisciplinary project teams, participation in project and resource planning, identification of deviations from goals and conflicts as well as the development of appropriate solutions.

 -